fbpx

 1, As saving rates fall, cash might become less attractive

-If the rates on your accounts do fall, you may be able to secure better returns on your cash by shopping around for a new savings account.
+If the rates on your accounts fall, you may be able to secure better returns on your cash by shopping around for a new savings account.

 For long-term goals, it may also be worth considering whether part of your cash savings could work harder in investments.
 Stocks and Shares ISAs, for example, offer tax-free growth and income potential, although investment values can fluctuate and you may get back less than you invest.